 An example of a very powerful competitive advantage would be owning the exclusive rights to a brand new microprocessing chip that Apple is 100% going to need to include in every iPhone they build moving forward.
 Now, something like this is very rare.
 Apple hires some of the best & brightest in the world to cut down on the possibility of things like this happening and they work with outside suppliers who can guarantee these types of products as well.

-Your strongest competitive advantage may be your own personal skill set, your unique experience, storytelling ability, or industry knowledge, strategic relationships, or your personal brand that you’ve built.
+Your strongest competitive advantage may be your own personal skill set, your unique experience, storytelling ability, industry knowledge, strategic relationships, or your personal brand that you’ve built.
 The strength of your competitive advantage will greatly affect your early results in learning to sell your product or service.
 Your competitive advantages need to be built into everything you do as an entrepreneur.

 7. Set measurable and realistic business goals

-Without setting attainable goals and realistic deadlines for yourself, you’re going to spend a lot of time spinning your wheels.
+Without setting attainable business goals and realistic deadlines for yourself, you’re going to spend a lot of time spinning your wheels.
 It’s hard to get anywhere if you don’t know exactly where you’re going.

 In my experience, it works best to set daily, weekly, and monthly goals for my side business.
 It’ll help you stick with both short-term and long-term objectives, especially if you want to start a freelance business that depends very heavily upon driving meaningful results for your clients in tandem with regularly bringing new business in the door.